taikoxyz/simple-taiko-node/README.md

 ### What's the system requirements?

-Because we use a fork of geth, you can consult the [geth minimum requirements](https://github.com/ethereum/go-ethereum#hardware-requirements), which are outlined below.
+Because we use a fork of geth, you can consult the [geth recommended requirements](https://github.com/ethereum/go-ethereum#hardware-requirements), which are outlined below.

-#### Minimum:

-- CPU with 2+ cores
-- 4GB RAM
-- 1TB free storage space to sync the Mainnet
-  - (**only ~50GB for Testnet**)
-- 8 MBit/sec download Internet service

 #### Recommended: